roaringskyinc/api-docs/source/index.html.md

 curl -XPOST -sk -F 'email={email}' -F 'password={password}' https://kapi.dineoncampus.com/{key}
 ```

-> Make sure to replace `{key}` with your API key.
+> Make sure to replace `{key}` with your API key

-Nutricloud uses API tokens for access on a per-developer basis.
-To request a new developer account please contact Dylan Bromby (dylan@roaringsky.com).
+**nutricloud**&copy; uses API tokens for access on a per-developer basis.
+To request a new developer account &mdash; for now &mdash; please contact Dylan Bromby (dylan@roaringsky.com).
+We'll be automating this process soon.

-Nutricloud expects the API token to be included in request headers:
+**nutricloud**&copy; expects the API token to be included in request headers:

 `Authorization: {token}`